CHEO's Volunteer Program

 Applicants must be 16 years-old.

-I am an adult and I often travel during the year.
+I often travel during the year.
 Can I still apply?

 Can my child volunteer with me?

 No, only the person who is registered as a CHEO volunteer can occupy a shift.
 Friends, children, etc. are not eligible to accompany volunteers onsite.